legendarycode3/mastering-html-css-course-exercises/README.md

    Is used to target all instances of a specific HTML element based on its tag name.
 This is the most basic type of selector and allows you to apply consistent styles to every occurrence of that element across a web page. </br>
+   The element selector, also known as a type selector or tag name selector, matches

 3. Class Selector **".class"**: Selects all elements with a specific class attribute, like, .intro { }  <br/>